armytag/langs/qathebo/lexicon/lexember2024.md

 What kind of light source are you using?
 Is it electrical or not?
 How does it make you feel?
 Anxious by the darkness?
 Comforted by the light?
 Somewhere in-between?
 What kinds of sounds do you hear?

 Tell us about your experience lighting a candle today!

+# Day 14 -- MAKING AND CREATING

+## Prompt

+Today we’d like you to get creative and make something.
+You can make it as a gift for someone or even for yourself, but it doesn’t matter what you make: the only thing that matters is that you’re making something for the joy of being creative.
+You could paint a masterpiece or draw a silly comic, you could break out some garbage and hot glue or a wedge of clay and a spinning wheel, or you could whip out a pen and some lined paper or your guitar and a blank tab sheet; you could even load up a Minecraft world.
+Just be creative and have fun with it!

+What are you making?
+Is it in a medium you work with a lot?
+Are you dusting off an old hobby, or engaging in a new one?
+Are you making just to make, or do you have a recipient in mind for the gift you’re making?

+Tell us about what you made today!